-Following the passing of the Corporations Amendment (Meetings and Documents) Act 2022 (Cth) in February 2022, shareholders have a right to elect to receive documents shareholders have a right to elect to receive documents relating to their shareholding electronically or in physical paper copy, or not at all.
-The investor section of AFG's website contains full details of these options.
+Following the passing of the Corporations Amendment (Meetings and Documents) Act 2022 (Cth) in February 2022, shareholders have a right to elect to receive documents relating to their shareholding electronically or in physical paper copy, or not at all.
+The Investor Centre section of AFG's website contains full details of these options.